October 03, 2023 7 min read

 Is cotton better than microfiber Are microfiber or cotton softer?

 Perhaps one of the biggest debates between cotton vs microfiber sheets is which one is softer.
-Microfiber is a thin material that is often made of synthetic materials, making these sheets less prone to wrinkling.
-Most microfiber is made of a blend of materials including polyester, wood pulp, and nylon polymers.
+What material is microfiber?
+This fabric consists of a thin material that is often synthetic, making these sheets less prone to wrinkling.
+What are microfiber sheets made of?
+Most of these sheets are made of a blend of materials including polyester, wood pulp, and nylon polymers.
 The lightweight nature of microfiber gives it a slightly smooth and slippery feel, which adds to its overall softness.
-However, because it’s made of synthetic fibers, some people can tell the difference between microfiber and cotton in terms of natural softness against the skin.
+But is microfiber cotton?
+Because it’s made of synthetic fibers, some people can tell the difference between microfiber and cotton in terms of natural softness against the skin.
 These sheets are typically found in either a percale or sateen weave.

 Cotton sheets are made from cotton plants, so they’re automatically soft by nature.
 These sheets come in a wide variety of styles, blends, and weaves depending on what type of cotton is used and how they’re manufactured.
 One perk to this material is that cotton sheets tend to get softer with frequent washing.
 Pima cotton is one of the softest choices, while upland cotton is a more affordable choice if you’re on a budget, and it’s the most common type found in mass-produced cotton sheets.
-While microfiber sheets tend to have a more slippery feel, cotton fibers are much softer and more pliable.
+When it comes to microfiber vs cotton bed sheets, microfiber sheets tend to have a more slippery feel, cotton fibers are much softer and more pliable.

 Microfiber bedding not breathable